NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 For these reasons, the Nix built-in fetchers are not allowed in Nixpkgs code.

-The following table summarizes the differences:
+The following table summarises the differences:

 | Fetchers | Download | Output | Cache | Re-download when |
 |-|-|-|-|-|